-Other than this, the sway bar links can be worn making a light metallic rattle on bad roads, the tie rods can wear out as well-in this case you will feel a wiggle, shake or bigger play in the steering, and believe it or not there are more and more cases of worn rear suspension parts as well, especially the upper control arms and the drop/toe links which you can mostly detect by the uneven wear of the rear tyres.
+- there are more and more cases of worn rear suspension parts as well-especially the upper control arms and the drop/toe links which you can mostly detect by the uneven wear of the rear tires

 There are not many issues with the petrol engines, but when it comes to reliability then the engines in the older Discovery 3 models are definitely better.
-So at the end it doesn’t matter if you choose the 4.4 l V8 or the smaller 4.0l V6-which is originally from Ford by the way.
-Just check these engines for leaks and keep in mind that they have to run smoothly all the time, since except the regular faulty spark plugs, ignition coils or vacuum leaks, the misfires can be caused by the dirty injectors as well.
+So at the end it doesn’t matter if you choose the 4.4 l V8 or the smaller 4.0l V6–which is originally from Ford by the way.
+Just check these engines for leaks (be ready for coolant and oil leaks) and keep in mind that they have to run smoothly all the time.
+Keep in mind that except the regular faulty spark plugs, ignition coils or vacuum leaks, the misfires can be caused by the dirty injectors as well.

 But all in all, I would personally highly recommend the 4.4 l V8 which is powerful enough and it is capable of doing high mileage without bigger issues.
 But obviously, the fuel consumption is not going to be eco-friendly at all.

 The newer Discovery 4 models are equipped with either the smaller 3.0l supercharged V6 or with the 5.0 l V8.